sametz/chem-coding/guides/python_environment_setup.md

    and creating virtual environments with `venv`.
    This is a minimalist approach.

-## Installing Anaconda or Miniconda
+## Option 1: Installing Anaconda or Miniconda

    A full Anaconda installs a lot of stuff on your computer that you may not need.